 Connection Map¶

-The Connection Map provides an interactive visualization of your infrastructure network topology.
-Assets appear as nodes and connections as edges, showing how data flows at the infrastructure level.
-Use it to explore dependencies, trace connection paths, and export diagrams for architecture documentation.
+The Connection Map is an interactive visualization of your infrastructure network topology.
+Servers, clusters and external entities appear as nodes; the connections between them are edges.
+Use it to explore dependencies, trace connection paths, and export diagrams for architecture documentation or security reviews.

 Where to find it¶